JamieWilson2000/SpeedySumsMS2/README.md

 - Problem: Subtitle on easylevel.html stuck to left side of page
     - Fix: Adjusted styling width to 100%
 - Problem: Trying to have timer and first question appear when start button is pressed.
-    - Fix: Moved the timer code inside the function targeted by the onclick function.
+    - Fix: Removed the timer from within it's own dedicated function
 - Problem: Game buttons on entry page had lost their styling elements.
     - Fix: Discovered I had made changes to the Id tag that was overriding the original stylings.
 - Problem: Screen jumping when hovered over answer box